 Instructions

-- In a pan over high heat, add oil and garlic and cook for 1 minute.
-Add bok choy and all the other ingredients and cook for 1 minute.
+- In a pan over high heat, add oil and garlic and cook for 30 seconds to 1 minute, until fragrant.

-- Turn the heat off and transfer bok choy and sauce to a plate.
-Serve immediately.
+- Turn the heat off, transfer to a plate and serve immediately.

 Notes